-When $p$ is $\mc C$-internal, the group of automorphisms of $p$ fixing $K$ and $\mc C,$ denoted $Aut(p/K \mc C)$ has the structure of a definable group, which model theorists call the binding group.
+When a type $p$ over $K$ is $\mc C$-internal, the group of automorphisms of $p$ fixing $K$ and $\mc C,$ denoted $Aut(p/K \mc C)$ has the structure of a definable group, which model theorists call the binding group.
 This group of automorphisms is identical in this case to the group considered in Kolchin's strongly normal extensions.
-In \cite{freitag2023bounding}, the transitivity properties of this group were related to the problem of understanding weak non-orthogonalaty of the type $p$ to $\mc C$.
+In general, this group acts definably on the type $p$; and in \cite{freitag2023bounding} the transitivity properties of this action were related to the problem of understanding weak non-orthogonality of the type $p$ to $\mc C$.

 \begin{defn} \cite[Definition 5.3]{freitag2023bounding} A definable action of a definable group $G$ of finite Morley rank on a definable set $S$ of finite Morley rank is \emph{generically $k$-transitive} if the diagonal action of $G$ on $S^k$ has an orbit $\mc O$ such that $RM(S^k \setminus \mc O) < RM(S^k)$. \end{defn}